 Having said all that, there is something healing about farming and grief.
-As my heart was broken into a million pieces and now begins to heal, the constant rhythm of the farm continues on.
+As my heart broke into a million pieces.
+It begins to heal, the constant rhythm of the farm continues on.
 As a farmer, you cannot stay in bed and bury yourself in grief.
 The animals depend on you for food, shelter, and water.
 You must drag yourself out of bed and care for them.

 Comfort in Chores

 The methodical action of dressing in warm, winter chore clothes and walking through the crunching snow to break the ice in the still of the morning is rhythmic.
 Seeing the cows’ warm breath in the cold air is comforting.
 Watching the sky turn from pink to orange to blue as the sun rises is still beautiful.
 Listening to the low moos of cows and soft clucks of the chickens is familiar.
 So as your heartaches to the very core, the animals stay the same.
 There is a strange comfort in that.